Federal unemployment benefits stop and local Charlotte businesses are hiring

 CHARLOTTE, N.C.
-(FOX 46) – As the pandemic continues and more people start to venture out for a night on the town, some restaurant managers in Noda say they’ve been short-handed for months now.
+(FOX 46 CHARLOTTE) – As the pandemic continues and more people start to venture out for a night on the town, some restaurant managers in NoDa say they’ve been short-handed for months now.

 Meanwhile, they hope people looking for a job will help meet the high demand to hire.